AWS NEWS: Amazon adds per-second billing and will open new data centres in Bahrain to serve Middle East

-Amazon Web Services (AWS) , the cloud computing division of Amazon.com, is the largest out of all the public cloud providers, dominating with a $10 billion annual run rate.
-The division, headed up by AWS CEO Andy Jassy, is investing heavily in expanding its global regions – with new data centres recently opening in Sweden, London and Canada – and the Internet of Things.
+Amazon Web Services (AWS) , the cloud computing division of Amazon.com, is the largest out of all the public cloud providers, dominating the industry The division, headed up by AWS CEO Andy Jassy, is investing heavily in expanding its global regions – with new data centres recently opening in Sweden, London and Canada – and the Internet of Things.

 Here’s the latest and most important news on the public cloud provider:

 September 2017: Amazon to open Middle Eastern region in Bahrain

 Amazon Web Services (AWS) is to launch a new infrastructure region in Bahrain by early 2019, serving customers in the Middle East.

 The new region will comprise three availability zones at launch, complementing a new AWS Edge Network Location that will go live in early 2018.
 The Bahrain facility will be powered by renewable energy thanks to a solar farm being built in the country.

 AWS has also opened offices in the region and has also made investments in education, training and startup support.

 “As countries in the Middle East look to transform their economies for generations to come, technology will play a major role, and the cloud will be in the middle of that transformation,” said Andy Jassy, AWS CEO.

 “Some of the most gratifying parts of operating AWS over the last 11 years have been helping thousands of new companies get started, empowering large enterprises to reinvent their customer experiences, and allowing governments and academic institutions to innovate for citizens again.
 We look forward to making this happen across the Middle East.”